PatricLee/Darknet/README.md

 # Darknet - Velodyne

-Modified darknet for velodyne, in Windows
+Modified darknet for velodyne, in Windows, using MS Visual Studio 2015, CUDA 8.0 and OpenCV 2.4.9

 This repository is forked from Yolo-Windows v2: https://github.com/AlexeyAB/darknet